Welcome to our lesson on the accounting journals - the seven different "books" and the types of transactions we enter in each one.

-Major categories of receipts, such as from income or from debtors, receive their own column.
+Note that major categories of receipts, such as from income or debtors, receive their own column.

-The category called "sundry" is used to represent various miscellaneous (and less regular) items, such as capital or receiving cash from a loan.
-The word sundry actually means ‘various’, ‘miscellaneous’ or ‘general’.
+The category called sundry is used to represent various miscellaneous items that don't occur too often, such as capital or receiving cash from a loan (the word sundry actually means "various," "miscellaneous" or "general").

 The "bank" column is added up to show the total cash received for the period concerned.

-Bear in mind that the cash receipts journal and cash payments journal can be replaced by the cash book, which is simply a combination journal showing all receipts and all payments together.
+Bear in mind that the cash receipts journal and cash payments journal can be replaced by a combined journal called the cash book.

-The total of the cash book (and of the cash on hand) for George’s Catering after all the transactions would come to $14,800, which is the same as the total of the cash receipts journal ($35,500) minus the total of the cash payments journal ($20,700).
+Returning to George’s Catering, the example business we've been using throughout our lessons, the total of the cash book (and of the cash on hand) after all the transactions would come to $14,800, which is the same as the total of the cash receipts journal above ($35,500) minus the total of the cash payments journal above ($20,700).

-The sales journal is where all sales on credit are recorded (or in this case "services rendered" on credit).
+The sales journal is where all sales on credit are recorded (or in our example for George's Catering, where "services rendered" on credit are recorded).